Internal regulation

 It implies that the student

-• do their homework and submit their work on time
+• Complete homework and submit assignments on time.

 1.II.1.2 Checking the attendance requirement